Egyptian literature

 Egyptian literature traces its beginnings to ancient Egypt and is some of the earliest known literature.
 Ancient Egyptians were the first to develop written literature, as inscriptions or in collections of papyrus, precursors to the modern book.

+A former head of the General Egyptian Book Organization said Egypt’s cultural production sees roughly 18,000 new titles annually, of which around 10,000 are original works by Egyptian authors.